Petrol (Gas) Freezes at -70F

 Every winter there are remarkable stories of people who have survived for over a week in a crashed car, due to their foresight in packing a blanket, candies, water, candles and matches.
 It doesn’t cost that much and it could be a life saver.

-Some veteran Canadian drivers advise that you also carry a shovel to dig yourself out of a ditch and an axe to break a window with.
+Some veteran winter drivers advise that you also carry a shovel to dig yourself out of a ditch and an axe to break a window with.

 If you are really in the wilds, carry flares with you.
-A friend of mine doesn’t carry flares, but to compensate for that oversight, she has two extendable aerials with Canadian flags at the top.
-She also buys no other colour of car except red, and she can’t understand why so many Canadians buy white cars, ‘Don’t they realize that they will disappear if they skid into a snow filled ditch?’
+A friend of mine doesn’t carry flares, but to compensate for that oversight, she has two extendable aerials with bright red flags at the top.
+She also buys no other colour of car but red, and she can’t understand why so many Canadian winter drivers buy white cars, ‘Don’t they realize that they will disappear if they skid into a snow filled ditch?’.